 \textbf{Step 3S2G}: Two degree $3,2$ atoms $v_1,v_2$ are connected by a single bond.
-For the details see 9.3.7 in \cite{DH23}.
+For details see 9.3.7 in \cite{DH23}.

-We remove from the molecule $v_1,v_2$, and we add to the acyclic graph $G$ the maximum amount of bonds linked to $v_1,v_2$ such that there is no cycle created in the acyclic graph $G$.
+We remove from the molecule $v_1,v_2$, and we add to the acyclic graph $G$ the maximum number of bonds linked to $v_1,v_2$ such that there is no cycle created in the acyclic graph $G$.

 \textbf{Step 3R}: one atom $v$ of degree $3$ is connected with three atoms of degree $4$.
-For the details see 9.3.8 in \cite{DH23}. \begin{itemize} \item Step (3R-1): We remove from the molecule the atom $v$ and its three bonds.
-We add to the acyclic graph $G$ the maximum amount of bounds linked to $v$ and its neighbors such that there is no cycle created in $G$.
+For details see 9.3.8 in \cite{DH23}. \begin{itemize} \item Step (3R-1): We remove from the molecule the atom $v$ and its three bonds.
+We add to the acyclic graph $G$ the maximum number of bonds linked to $v$ and its neighbors such that there is no cycle created in $G$.

-\item Step (3R-2G): wW remove from the molecule the atom $v$ and its three bonds.
+\item Step (3R-2G): We remove from the molecule the atom $v$ and its three bonds.
 In addition, we remove from the molecule $v_1',v_2'$ and their bonds.
-We add to the acyclic graph $G$ the maximum amount of bounds linked to $v,v_1',v_2'$ and its neighbors such that there is no cycle created in $G$.
+We add to the acyclic graph $G$ the maximum number of bonds linked to $v,v_1',v_2'$ and its neighbors such that there is no cycle created in $G$.

 \end{itemize}